omnivector-solutions/jobbergate/jobbergate-docs/docs/source/elements/apps/agent.md

 # Jobbergate Agent Overview

 The [Jobbergate Agent](https://github.com/omnivector-solutions/jobbergate/jobbergate-agent)
-is a daemon app that is installed on the Slurm cluster.
+is a daemon application that is designed to be integrated into the slurm cluster.

-It performs two primary functions:
+It predominantly fulfills two key roles:

 * Submitting newly created Job Submissions to the Slurm cluster
-* Updating the status on Job Submissions as they are processed
+* Monitoring and updating the status of Job Submissions as they undergo processing

 ## Submitting Jobs

-To find which Job Submissions need to be passed on to the Slurm cluster, The Jobbergate Agent watches the Job Submissions resource for entries with a `CREATED` status.
-Job Submissions in this status have been created by the API but have not yet been submitted to Slurm.
+The Jobbergate Agent constantly monitors the Job Submissions resource for entries marked with a `CREATED` status.
+These are Job Submissions that the API has instantiated but are yet to be dispatched to Slurm.

-When submitting a job to Slurm, the Jobbergate Agent must first pull all the files for the job from the Job Script entry from which the Job Submission was created.
-Once all the files have been dowloaded, the job is submitted by a POST call to the Slurm Rest API with the Job Script files and paramters.
+When submitting a job to Slurm, the Jobbergate Agent pulls the Job Script itself plus any supporting files associated with it down to the cluster.
+Once all the files have been downloaded, the Job Script is submitted to Slurm via it's RESTful API.
+The Job Submission saves the identifier for the Slurm Job so that it can be associated with the Job Script that was submitted.
+The Job Submission also tracks all of the supporting files and submission parameters that were submitted along with the Job Script.

+Upon job submission to Slurm, the Jobbergate Agent retrieves not only the Job Script but also any related supporting files, downloading them to the cluster.
+After ensuring all files are downloaded, the Job Script is dispatched to Slurm through its RESTful API.
+The Job Submission retains the unique identifier for the Slurm Job, ensuring it's linked to the submitted Job Script.
+Additionally, the Job Submission logs all the supporting files and submission parameters that were provided in tandem with the Job Script at submission time.

 ## Updating Job Status

 Once submitted, the Jobbergate Agent updates the status of the Job Submission to `SUBMITTED`.
-If there is an error during the submission process, the Agent will set the Job Submission status to `REJECTED`.
+If there is an error during the submission process, the Agent sets the Job Submission status to `REJECTED`.

-Finally, when the Slurm cluster is finished running the job, the Agent will update the status to `COMPLETE` or `FAILED` to indicate that work for that Job Submission is finished. cluster, and then submits them through Slurm.
-It also updates the status for jobs that are complete or have failed.
+Upon completion of the job by the Slurm cluster, the Agent updates the status either to `COMPLETE` if successful, or `FAILED` if the job could not complete.
+This signifies the conclusion of tasks related to that particular Job Submission.

 # Usage

-The Jobbergate Agent is not interactive at all, and is intended to be launched and left in place.
+The Jobbergate Agent operates in the background; it's designed to be initiated and left uninterrupted.

-The Agent provides rich logging that may be monitored to understand its current state.
+For insights into its ongoing operations, the Agent offers detailed logging which can be analyzed.